Email For Artists Complete Guide

-How many times have you seen “Click here to receive this free…”?
+How often have you seen “Click here to receive this free…”?

 Many artists send postcards, prints, desktop wallpaper, or screensavers to people interested in joining their newsletter.

 Offer a little taste of what you create to your new audience.

-Be creative and think of ways you can provide value for your audience in return for their contact information.
+Be creative and think of ways to provide value for your audience in return for their contact information.

-You will have the opportunity to produce sales once they have opted-in to your email list.
+You will be able to produce sales once they have opted-in to your email list.

 Use an EMS (email management service) for your newsletters.

-Some artists think it is okay to send bulk emails via their personal Yahoo or Google account.
+Some artists think it is okay to send bulk emails via their personal Yahoo or Google accounts.

 This is not a good practice and might damage your business.

-Sending bulk emails through your personal email provider could end up in a SPAM folder and looks unprofessional.
+Sending bulk emails through your email provider could end up in a SPAM folder and looks unprofessional.

-There are free EMS services available for small businesses to use for their newsletters as well as paid services.
+Free EMS services are available for small businesses to use for their newsletters and paid services.